 - Description of your business operations

-- Payroll limitations applicable to executive officers, partners, sole proprietors etc. that are covered under the policy
+- Payroll limitations applicable to executive officers, partners, sole proprietors or other principals covered under the policy

 - Your experience rating worksheet

 Once you have collected the necessary data, you'll need to organize it.
 Put all of your payroll records (such as W-2 forms, pay stubs, and overtime records) together so that the information is easily accessible.
 Likewise, place all information related to subcontractors, including payment amounts and certificates of insurance, in one place.
 Your efforts will pay off, making the audit easier and faster.

 When the auditor arrives, direct him or her to a quiet location where the individual can work without being disturbed.
 Try to be cooperative and answer the auditor's questions as well as you can.
 If you ask a trusted employee to meet with the auditor on your behalf, be sure he or she:

 - understands all phases of your firm's operations

 - knows what tasks are performed by each employee

 - understands your company's workers compensation policy, including the classifications it contains

 - understands your firm's financial records, including payroll data, so that he or she can answer questions from the auditor